 It’s no wonder this area has been used for a few movies and if you find yourself lusting after one of the 40 or so apartments or villas then it’s only a mere €10,000 per square metre – that may give you another clue as to how desirable this secret neighbourhood in Rome is!

 Tip – Quartiere Copedè is located between Piazza Buenos Aires and Via Tagliamento, easily reachable by Tram 19 & 3 or buses 92 & 38.

 So, there you have it – the best unknown places to visit in Rome once you have taken in the usual spots and tourist attractions.
 Enjoy your tour and if you know of any hidden gems that I’ve missed off my list be sure to leave me a message below!
 Ciao for now!

 For the best hotel deals in Rome, click here.
-Alternatively, if you’re after a really modern swanky apartment with the best view from your bed, kitchen table and balcony then look no further : I cannot recommend the Vatican Terrace Apartments enough – here’s the link and here’s a photo to whet your appetite! – Vatican Terrace Apartments
+Alternatively, if you’re after a really modern swanky apartment with the best view from your bed, kitchen table and balcony then look no further : I cannot recommend the Vatican Terrace Apartments enough – here’s the link and here’s a photo of the view to whet your appetite! – Vatican Terrace Apartments

 Pin For Later…

-If you enjoy reading about italy you may enjoy these posts…
+If you enjoy reading about Italy you may enjoy these posts…